 All of our prints are done using hand block printing, the earliest, simplest and slowest of all textile printing methods.

-The tradition of block printing in Rajasthan, India dates back over 350 years.
+The tradition of block printing in India dates back over many hundreds of years.
 The technique begins with an artisan who hand carves each design into a block of wood.
 For each color of the pattern, a different block is needed.